 - Mix all ingredients together in low flame until they gather into a soft dough (approx. 5 min) and remove from heat.

-- If your cooked potatoes have become soggy, you may sprinkle wheat flour to absorb its moisture.
+- If the cooked potatoes have become soggy, we may sprinkle little wheat flour to absorb the moisture.

-- Nicely roasted cumin seeds make aloo paratha so flavorful; cumin seeds also aid in digestion and prevent bloating or flatulence after taking potatoes.
+- Nicely roasted cumin seeds make aloo paratha more flavorful; they also aid in digestion and prevent bloating or flatulence after taking potatoes.

 Dough making: Mix flour & salt and add water gradually to knead into a soft dough as per the measurement below (if you are using food processor for kneading, you may have to reduce a tbsp of water) :